The Good Liar: Plot

 Roy Courtnay is an aging British con artist who manipulates people into giving him access to their finances utilising a string of false identities.

 In 2009, Roy targets Betty McLeish, a recently widowed woman who has savings in excess of £2 million.
 Roy meets Betty in London on a date one night and then feigns a bad knee to trick Betty into allowing him to stay at her house.
 He soon encourages Betty to open a joint offshore investment account with him.

 At the same time, Roy and his partner Vincent Halloran run an investment scam with their mark Bryn and his associate Beni by employing fake Russian investors.
 One of the pretend Russians, actually a butcher named Vlad, demands a greater cut of the take; in response, Roy orders thugs to break Vlad's hand.
-Later on, Bryn realizes that he has been robbed and goes to confront Roy during Roy's shopping trip with Betty in the city.
+Later, Bryn realizes that he has been robbed and goes to confront Roy during Roy's shopping trip with Betty in the city.
 When Roy notices Bryn following him, he sends Betty into the shops before luring Bryn into Charing Cross tube station.
-Thereupon Roy stabs Bryn and then shoves him into the path of an incoming train, killing him.
+Roy stabs Bryn and then shoves him into the path of an incoming train, killing him.

-Roy and Betty later go on holiday to Berlin.
+Roy and Betty go on holiday to Berlin.
 Betty's grandson Stephen takes the couple to a flat that Roy recognises.
 Stephen reveals that "Roy Courtnay"— a young British Army officer — was killed there in 1948 by a Nazi war criminal who he was tracking, according to Soviet records.
 Roy narrates an elaborate story of his mission in Germany and explains at first that his German translator Hans Taub was present in their last mission, which ended in Hans' death.
 When Stephen refuses to believe his story, Roy admits that he is actually Hans and that he stole Roy's identity so that he could leave Germany and reinvent himself.
 Betty accepts his explanation and dismisses Stephen's objections.

 Roy and Betty plan to transfer their money into the joint account.
 Vincent suggests to Roy that he leave at least some of the money for Betty to help with her medical condition, but Roy dismisses the idea and insists that he will leave Betty financially ruined, like their previous victims.
 Vincent reluctantly complies and later participates in the transactions necessary for the couple to transfer their money into the joint account.
 However, after leaving Betty and returning to his flat, Roy discovers that he no longer has the keypad needed to access the account.
 Roy returns to Betty's house to reclaim it, only to find Betty waiting for him and that all the house contents have been removed.